-Some runners are familiar with the painful condition called Achilles tendonitis.
-It occurs when the tendon that attaches your calf muscle to your heel bone becomes inflamed.
+Achilles tendonitis occurs when the tendon that attaches your calf muscle to your heel bone becomes inflamed.
 Non-insertional Achilles tendonitis is the most common type to affect runners.
-This article will explain the common symptoms and causes and offer some suggested methods of recovery.
+This article explains the common symptoms and offers some suggested methods of recovery.

 - tightness in one or both calf muscles